 9. Mango Ginger Sorbet

 Total time: 6 hours and 45 minutes (including 6 hours of chilling time)

 Enough for the baked goods; let’s move on to something icy for the summer.
 This fresh and sweet mango ginger sorbet will cleanse your palate with mangoes, gingers, lime juice, and mint leaves.

-A sorbet is a frozen dairy-free delight with only fruit and sugar.
+A sorbet is a non-dairy yet sweet delight with only fruit and sugar.
 As a result, its texture is scoopable but not creamy.
 A remarkable thing about this recipe is the alcoholic elements.
-Feel free to add vodka or rum into the mixture before churning for better flavors and softer textures.
+Feel free to add vodka or rum to the mixture before churning for better flavors and softer textures.

 Regarding nutrition, sorbet may be the healthiest frozen dessert as it does not contain dairy and saturated fat.
 Plus, mangoes and gingers are tasty and good for you.
 Gingers offer anti-inflammatory effects, while mangoes are a great source of vitamins A, C, and B6.